LinChai/pss/README.md

 Partition-based Similarity Search (PSS)
 =======================================
-Release note: [Oct.
-14, 2014]
+Release note: [June 10, 2015]
 -----------------

 Project overview:
 -----------------

-A Partition-based Similarity Search as described in [1][2].
+A Partition-based Similarity Search as described in [1][2][3].
 The package takes an input of the format <DocID: word1 word2..> as bag of words and output the pairs of document IDs that have a similarity value >= threshold.
 The framework used is the Java-based MapReduce framework provided by Apache Hadoop.
+In release 1.0.1, we include new functionality of
+a) Locality Sensitive Hashing (LSH); and
+b) incorporate incremental update.

 Package overview:
 -----------------